Presentations for Globular Operads: Examples of -globular operads for -categories

-Since these are all $n$-globular operads for some theory of $n$-category they must all be contractible, and as such we give the corresponding presentations in the style of Example \ref{example of a contractible presentation}.
-In particular, when constructing a presentation for an $n$-globular operad $\bs{G_n}$ with underlying collection $g:\bs{G_n} \longrightarrow \bs{1}^*$ we will declare $\bs{G_n}$ to be contractible, so that the $n$-cells of $\bs{G_n}$ are defined to be in bijection will triples $(x, x', \tau)$ where $(x,x')$ is a parallel pair of $(n-1)$-cells of $\bs{G_n}$ satisfying $g(x) = g(x') = {\partial}\tau$; see Lemma \ref{contractible n-cells}.
-Following this, we will need to show that $\bs{G_n}$ is actually contractible, i.e., that the $\bs{G_n}$ also satisfies the definiton of contractibilty in dimensions $<n$; Definition \ref{contractible n-glob ops}.
+Since the $n$-globular operads appearing in this section are all operads for some theory of $n$-category, they must all be contractible.
+We therefore give the corresponding presentations in the style of Example \ref{example of a contractible presentation}.
+In particular, when constructing a presentation for some $n$-globular operad $\bs{G_n}$ we will declare $\bs{G_n}$ to be contractible, so that the $n$-cells of $\bs{G_n}$ are determined by the lower dimensional cells and there is no need to specify any $n$-cell generators or relations; see Lemma \ref{contractible n-cells}.
+Following this, we will need to show that $\bs{G_n}$ is actually contractible, i.e., that the $\bs{G_n}$ also satisfies the definiton of contractibilty in dimensions $<n$; see Definition \ref{contractible n-glob ops}.